Questions to the board from interested community members:

 Q: Are you hiring paid staff?

-A: We will be hiring some specific staff positions when the money to do so becomes available.
+A: We will be hiring some specific staff positions very soon.
 To become part of WCCLS, their Guidelines for Admission suggests that a Level 3 library is one that has several part time paid staff including a paid librarian.

 Q: Do you need additional books or furniture?